Airports are stressful places at the best of times. If you are traveling as a family they can be excruciatingly painful.

 There is nothing worse than arriving at the airport having forgotten something important.
 Websites such as My Kids Time provide online checklists for one month before, one week before, and the day before.

 Arriving at the airport with your family can be very stressful.
 Parking spaces are often hard to find near the terminal and transporting luggage can be very taxing.
 Yet with a bit of preparation, your arrival at the airport can be stress-free.

-If you are travelling with a baby, we also highly recommend that you invest a great backpack style travel diaper bag, so that you have your hands-free to deal with tickets, customs, and bag checks.
+If you are traveling with a baby, we also highly recommend that you invest in a great backpack-style travel diaper bag, so that you have your hands free to deal with tickets, customs, and bag checks.

 Find Airport Kids Areas

 Most airport terminals have dedicated areas for children.
 It is best to check on the airport website or travel sites to see what is available.
 For example, Family Vacation Critic made a list of the top ten kid-friendly airports in the USA.

 This list included the airports with the best play areas and family restrooms such as Chicago Airport which has an interactive playground called “Kids on the Fly.”

 Children get bored very easily and airports are generally not very interesting.
 Even adults get bored, and we have airport bars.
 One way to combat this is exercise.